In this article, you will learn how to use the Automatic Baseline Calculator, available in the Apps Market inside the Platform.

 Select the reference period and frequency for the baseline.

-If you do not have weather data yet, you can test weather variables (temperature, degree days) using an external virtual weather stations directly in the app and use them to calculate a baseline formula.
-Please note that you will not be able to export this formula in the M&V module, as it needs accepted devices in the account.
+If you do not have weather data yet, you can test weather variables (temperature, degree days) using an external virtual weather station directly in the app and use them to calculate a baseline formula.
+Please note, that you will not be able to export this formula in the M&V module, as it needs accepted devices in the account.